agneya-1402/CNN-Img_PreProcess/README.md

 ---

 ## Results

-- Training Accuracy**: Achieved ~75% accuracy on the training set.
-- Validation Accuracy**: Achieved ~80% accuracy on the validation set.
-- Test Accuracy**: Achieved ~78% accuracy on unseen data.
+- Test Accuracy**: Achieved ~64% accuracy on unseen data.

 The model can be fine-tuned further for better performance by:
 - Using advanced architectures (e.g., ResNet, VGG).